A member of the Rue family, and functionally a sub-genus of citrus. In general, Kumquats

 Water after becoming established:

-between waterings.
-May need water twice a week in extreme heat.
+to dry out between waterings.
+May need water more often in extreme heat.

 Well drained, tolerate of soil types, but a plant-based soil